Why Patients Might Consider Upper Arm Lift Surgery (Brachioplasty)

 Take the next step today

-With over 20 years of experience as a specialist plastic surgeon, Dr Jeremy Hunt has built a reputation in Sydney for his ability to get the best results using the most innovative surgical techniques.
+With over 20 years of experience as a plastic surgeon, Dr Jeremy Hunt aims to provide patient-tailored procedure outcomes using different surgical techniques.

 Dr Hunt prides himself on the level of care and attention he offers and that begins from the day of first consultation.

-Dr Hunt will perform your upper arm lift under general anesthetic at the hospital of your choice.
+Dr Hunt will perform your brachioplasty under general anesthetic at the hospital of your choice.

 Before your surgery begins, Dr Hunt will have you stand as he marks the incision lines on your upper arms.
 The length of the incision may run from your underarm to your elbow.

-Once the incision is made, Dr Hunt will tighten and reshape your muscles, to give your arm a new contour.
-He’ll then trim any excess skin, and suture your incision closed.
+Once the incision is made, Dr Hunt will tighten and reshape your muscles and remove any skin excess.
+He’ll then suture your incision closed.

-When can I go home after Arm Surgery?
+When can I go home after brachioplasty surgery?

-You’ll stay in hospital for at least one night following the upper arm lift surgery.
+You’ll stay in hospital for at least one night following the brachioplasty surgery.
 Once you are comfortable and able to get to and from the bathroom, you’ll be able to go home.

 You won’t be able to drive yourself home from hospital, so will need to arrange for someone to pick you up.
 Once you get home, you should limit your movements to around the house for the first few days.

-Will I have to return for post-operative care after an Arm Lift?
+Will I have to return for post-operative care after my brachioplasty (arm lift)?

-How long will I be off work after an Arm lift?
+How long will I be off work after a brachioplasty?

-When can I resume my normal activities after Arm Reduction?
+When can I resume my normal activities after brachioplasty (arm reduction)?

 It will take around three weeks for you to fully recover.